chaolabcanada/AI_Path_Scripts/batch_ome_to_tiff/README.md

 ======
 **Change the directory path on lines 17 and 18 of the script**

-* Line 17: change the directory to point towards the batch file. e.g. `path/to/bioformats2raw-0.4.1-SNAPSHOT/bin/bioformats2raw.bat`
+* Line 17: change the directory to point towards the batch file.
+E.g. `path/to/bioformats2raw-0.4.1-SNAPSHOT/bin/bioformats2raw.bat`

-* Line 18:  change the directory to point towards the batch file. e.g. `path/to/raw2ometiff-0.3.0/bin/raw2ometiff.bat`
+* Line 18:  change the directory to point towards the batch file.
+E.g. `path/to/raw2ometiff-0.3.0/bin/raw2ometiff.bat`

 **make sure to change all backslashes into forward slashes**